Home » Recipes » Breads » Monkey Bread » Caramel Roll Pull-Aparts

 Bake for 20 minutes at 350 degrees.
 The top of the bread will be golden brown.
 You can also check by pulling up on a few of the pieces of bread (from the middle).
 Make sure it looks baked and not doughy.

-Finally, place a cutting board or cookie sheet over the 9 by 13 pan.
-Flip the pan over to release the caramel roll pull-aparts.
+Finally, place a cutting board or cookie sheet over the 9 x 13 pan.
+Flip the pan over to release the caramel pull-aparts.
+(Or store them in the baking pan, covered once cool, until ready to serve.)

-If you plan to store or freeze the rolls right away, you can add them directly to a storage container.
+If you plan to store or freeze the rolls right away, you can add them directly to a storage container after they’ve cooled completely.

 Print